Anine Bing: Modeling career

 Bing started modeling at the age 15.
 She was sent to Milan to go on castings.
 Bing has appeared on the cover of the Swedish men's magazine Café four times.
 Additionally, she has done campaigns for Ellos, Stadium, and Ragno.
 In 2002, the UK city of Birmingham deemed an ad featuring Bing, by the Italian sportswear company Ellesse, to be too racy for prominent display next to the Town Hall.

 In 2008, Bing left New York City after being told she was too shapely and too short to model.
 She subsequently moved to Los Angeles where she lived off and on until permanently moving to in 2012.

 Bing was co-host of a celebrity interview show called Klick! on Sweden's TV7.

 Music career

 Bing was the lead singer of Kill Your Darlings.

 In August 2009, the single "Maybe Tomorrow" was released on iTunes and YouTube.
 The music video was in conjunction with Los Angeles premium jeans label ALINA JEANS.

 Bing announced that she would debut her first solo album called "Therapy".
 This was the first time in 14 years that Bing made music.

-Clothing Designer
+Fashion

 In 2012, with her husband, Bing launched her eponymous brand Anine Bing Corp out of her garage in Los Angeles.
 The brand focused on designing clothes with a European aesthetic fused with vintage Americana.